 Figs. 12 and 13 show the average ACC and AUC for different modality combinations.
-As can be seen from Fig. 12(a) -(c), different modality combinations have a great impact on the performance of the model with great differences.
-As shown in Figs. 12(a), 12(b), 13(a) and 13(b), compared with MRI and PET, the model performance was greatly improved after the introduction of SNP.
-However, compared with SNP, the performance of the model was not significantly improved after introducing of MRI and PET.
+As can be seen from Figs. 12a , 12b, and 12c, different modality combinations have a great impact on the performance of the model with great differences.
+As shown in Figs. 12a, 12b, 13a, and 13b, compared with MRI and PET, the model performance was greatly improved after the introduction of SNP.
+However, compared with SNP, the performance of the model was not Authorized licensed use limited to: Univ of Calif San Francisco.
+Downloade significantly improved after introducing of MRI and PET.
 This also suggests that, in the case of limited computing resources, reducing some modalities will not greatly affect the classifier's performance, but will improve the efficiency.